jcollard/intro-to-unity-w23/index.md

 layout: home
 ---

-# Class Name - Year
+# Intro to Unity - Winter 2023
 {: .no_toc }

-Welcome to Class Name!
-My name is Joe Collard and I am so excited to be your instructor this **Fall/Winter/Spring**!
-This website will be your landing page for instructions for the majority of the activities you will complete throughout the course.
+Welcome to **Intro to Unity**!
+My name is Joe Collard and I am so excited to be your instructor this Winter!
+This website will be your landing page for instructions for the majority of the activities you will complete throughout the term.
 One of the largest benefits of this site is the ability to use the **Search** feature located at the top of each page which searches the entirety of this site.